Sheffer Fund for Roman Catholic Studies

 - Institutional Review Board approval of interview questions, where relevant.

-All proposals should be submitted as e-mail attachments to Prof. Tracy Coleman, Chair in Religion, at TColeman@coloradocollege.edu.
+Proposals from Religion faculty and students should be submitted as email attachments to Prof. Tracy Coleman, Chair in Religion, at TColeman@coloradocollege.edu.

-Proposals will be circulated to members of the Sheffer Advisory Committee for review.
+Proposals will be circulated among Religion faculty for review.
 The proposal may be returned with suggestions for clarification or refinement.
 The proposal may be resubmitted after revision.
-The committee will select the proposals to be funded and successful applicants will be notified immediately.
 Proposals will be judged on the value of the project as a contribution to Roman Catholic studies, the design of the research or internship, the preparation of the applicant, and the quality of writing.

 Recent student projects supported by the Paul Sheffer Fund include: